sowcow/blog/content/posts/special-operation.md

 Some people say the king is mad.
 Some people were saying it from the start.
-Anyway it is easy to succumb to positive thoughts here.
+Meaning different things but anyway it is easy to succumb to positive thoughts here.